GhostRider2023/Liquid-Neural-Network--Audio-Deepfake-Classifier/README.md

 <img src="assets/Architechture_2.jpg" width="800">

-The pipeline converts raw audio into **mel-spectrograms**, extracts local representations using a convolutional front-end, and models temporal dependencies using an **LTC-based ODE cell**, followe[...]
+The pipeline converts raw audio into **mel-spectrograms**, extracts local representations using a convolutional front-end, and models temporal dependencies using an **LTC-based ODE cell**, followed by[...]

 ---